DataDog/hiring-engineers/answers.md

 * Alerting threshold of 800
 * And also ensure that it will notify you if there is No Data for this query over the past 10m.
   - I used [this useful guide](https://docs.datadoghq.com/monitors/monitor_types/metric/?tab=threshold) to set up the metirc monitor alerts.
-  - These couple of screenshots shows how to configure the above thersholds and the how to set the no data alert:
+  - These couple of screenshots shows how to configure the above thersholds and the how to set the No Data alert:
   ![](screenshot/alert-config.PNG)
   ![](screenshot/No-data.PNG)